John William, Baron Ripperda: Last years

-In 1728 he escaped, probably with the connivance of the government, and made his way to Holland.
+In 1728 he escaped, most likely with the connivance of the government, and made his way to Holland.
 His last years are obscure.
 It is said that he reverted to Protestantism, and then went to Morocco, where he became a Muslim and commanded the Moors in an unsuccessful attack on Ceuta.
-But this story is founded on his so-called Memoirs, which are in fact a Grub Street tale of adventure published at Amsterdam in 1740.
+However, this story is founded on his so-called Memoirs, which are in fact a Grub Street tale of adventure published at Amsterdam in 1740.
 All that is really known is that he did go to Morocco, where he died at Tetuan in 1737.